Between Brush Strokes

 Kansas City Chiefs, NFL, Kansas City, United States

 In early October, we booted it south in one looooong drive from Winnipeg to KC to spend a couple days in Kansas City.
-We went specifically to catch a Thursday night NFL game between The Kansas City Chiefs and their rival The Denver Broncos.
-All we knew going into KC was that we were going … [Read more]
+We went specifically to catch a Thursday night NFL game [Read more]

 Posted in: Photography, Travel Tagged: Adventure, Football, Missouri, NFL, Photography, Photos, Road Trip, Travel, United States